Why Do You Need a Disability Discrimination Lawyer?

 The Act encompasses their rights and privileges in various aspects of their lives, like the right to employment, education, fair housing, air carrier access, telecommunications, voting accessibility, and civil rights.

-The ADA seeks to empower persons with disabilities through inclusivity.
+The ADA seeks to empower people with disabilities through inclusivity.

 Examples of Disability Discrimination